-Applications are accepted online through the Dean of Graduate Studies online application system.
+Applications are accepted online through the Dean of Graduate Studies online application system beginning October 1st.
 In order to use the online application system, you will need to pay an application fee of $90 CAN (domestic students with Canadian credentials only) or $125 CAN (domestic as well as international students with international credentials) by credit card (MasterCard or Visa).
 If you cannot apply online please contact the Graduate Program Assistant.

 The Master's Program in Humanities is interdisciplinary and draws on the resources of faculty in many areas of the Arts and Sciences.
-It is therefore possible for the Master's student to create, in co-operation with the Humanities Graduate Program Committee, an individualized program of studies to suit her/his scholarly interests and goals.
+It is therefore possible for the Master's student to create, in cooperation with the Humanities Graduate Program Committee, an individualized program of studies to suit their scholarly interests and goals.

 All applications, including writing samples, must be completed in English.
 Please see Application Process for more information.

-Submit online (Note: after you have submitted your completed online application, you will receive an email providing instructions as to where to upload documents 2, 3, and 4).
+Submit through SFU’s online application portal (Note: after you have submitted your completed online application, you will receive an email providing instructions on where to upload documents 2, 3, and 4).

-- The contact information for three referees.
+- Contact information for three referees.
 Email requests will be sent by the system inviting referees to submit letters of reference electronically.